pytransitions/transitions/README.md

     - inherits from `Tags` (if you use `Error` do not use `Tags`)
     - keyword: `accepted` (bool, optional) -- marks a state as accepted
     - alternatively the keyword `tags` can be passed, containing 'accepted'

+* **Volatile** -- initialises an object every time a state is entered
+    - keyword: `volatile` (class, optional) -- every time the state is entered an object of type class will be assigned to the model.
+The attribute name is defined by `hook`.
+If omitted, an empty VolatileObject will be created instead
+    - keyword: `hook` (string, default='scope') -- The model's attribute name fore the temporal object.

 You can write your own `State` extensions and add them the same way.
 Just note that `add_state_features` expects *Mixins*.
 This means your extension should always call the overridden methods `__init__`, `enter` and `exit` and should *not* inherit from `State` directly.
 In case you prefer to write your own custom states from scratch be aware that some state extensions *require* certain state features. `HierarchicalStateMachine` requires your custom state to be an instance of `NestedState` (`State` is not sufficient).
 To inject your states you can either assign them to your `Machine`'s class attribute `state_cls` or override `Machine.create_state` in case you need some specific procedures done whenever a state is created: